andriichyzh/node-shortlink/README.md

 Base58 allows you to represent a numeric value with fewer characters, useful for short URLs among other things.

-For example `8515010570` becomes `dYrDZ5` when Base58 encoded, and hence the Flickr short URL is: `http://flic.kr/p/dYrDZ5`
+For example `8515010570` becomes `dYrDZ5` when Base58 encoded.
+And hence the Flickr short URL is: `http://flic.kr/p/dYrDZ5`

 ## Installation